2394425147/FactorioDiscordProximityAudio/README.md

 Download the client from [the releases page](https://github.com/2394425147/FactorioDiscordProximityAudio/releases).

-In the same folder as the client, create a `.env` file with the credentials for your Discord application.
+In the same folder as the client, create a `Client.dll.config` file with the credentials for your Discord application.
 (Your hosting friend should have made this file for you)

 Open the client.
 (You need .NET 9 to run this application)